Probably the most important property or characteristic of Rope is that it can be easily tied. Provided you’re skilled with knots.

 All of which underscores what the Rope is coming to remind you of… that it’s essential to be very careful about WHAT you promise to others, as well as to WHOM you make a promise.

 - Do you find it difficult to say “no” to others?

-- Is there a situation from which you’d like to cut yourself loose?
+- Is there a situation or relationship which you’d like to let go?